 Nonetheless, there are some definite small risks associated with taking these drugs long term.

 Clostridium difficile diarrhoea is a rare cause of severe diarrhoea.
 It is frequently contracted in hospitals.
-Taking a PPI can double the risk.
+Taking a PPI can double the risk, but this only amounts to about one extra case for every 2000 years of follow up (in other words it is rare!).

-Pneumonia (chest infections) are also more common in people taking PPIs.
+Pneumonia (chest infections) are also more common in people taking PPIs, but again, remain rare.

 Hip fractures may be more common in people taking PPIs for a long time.
 The evidence for this is just starting to emerge and it is not yet clear how big, if any, this effect is.
 Interestingly, one of the sources of this information, the UK General Practice Research database, was analysed a second time and the opposite conclusion was reached, that PPIs do NOT cause an excess in hip fractures.
 This is definitely an area to keep watching as our understanding improves.